 Have you noticed that your gums are bleeding when you brush?

 Bleeding gums indicate that the gum is irritated – this is usually caused by ineffective brushing.
-If you look closely at the site of the bleeding you may notice that the gum is red and puffy.
-You may also notice plaque (a soft white film) and in some cases, this may have hardened and become tartar.
+If you look closely at the site of the bleeding, you may notice that the gum is red and puffy.
+You may also notice plaque (a soft white film); in some cases, this may have hardened and become tartar.
 This is usually presented along the gum line and/or between the teeth and is a sign of ineffective brushing.

-The brushing technique – when brushing you should make sure to brush every surfaces of each tooth.
+The brushing technique – when brushing, you should make sure to brush every surface of each tooth.
 It is recommended to work in sections to make sure you don’t miss any areas.

-Hold the head of the toothbrush horizontally against your teeth with the bristles part-way on the gums and tilt the brush head to a 45-degree angle, so the bristles are pointing under the gum line.
+Hold the head of the toothbrush horizontally against your teeth with the bristles part-way on the gums and tilt the brush head to a 45-degree angle so the bristles are pointing under the gum line.
 Move the brush in small circular motions to allow the bristles to slide gently under the gum, making sure to spend 3-5 seconds on each tooth.
-For the insides of your front teeth, where the horizontal brush position is troublesome, hold the brush vertically instead.
-This time, using gentle back and forth brushing action finished by small circular motion.
+For the insides of your front teeth, where the horizontal brush position is troublesome, hold the brush vertically instead—this time, using a gentle back-and-forth brushing action finished by a small circular motion.
 To clean the biting or chewing surfaces of the teeth, hold the brush so the bristles are straight down on the flat surface of the molars.
 Gently move the brush back and forth and/ or in small circular motions.

-You can clear even more bacteria out of your mouth by brushing your tongue.
+You can clear even more bacteria from your mouth by brushing your tongue.
 With your toothbrush, brush firmly but gently from back to front or use a tongue cleaner that you can find at most pharmacies.
 Do not go so far back in your mouth that you gag.